unixwzrd/unixwzrd.github.io/html/projects/TorchDevice/_posts/2025-03-10-new-0-0-05-TorchDEvice-release.md

   - [Patreon](https://patreon.com/unixwzrd)
   - [Ko-Fi](https://ko-fi.com/unixwzrd)

 Your feedback drives our roadmap.
-Let’s make PyTorch more accessible and efficient for everyone.
+Let's make PyTorch more accessible and efficient for everyone.